What should I do if my dog has breathing problems?

 Another common sign of abnormal breathing is when your dog is breathing heavily or panting but isn’t warm and hasn’t been exercising.
 Heavy breathing in dogs should be of particular concern if their mouth is drawn very wide (like a ‘grin’) and/or you can see their nostrils moving.

 Dogs with breathing difficulties will also sometimes stand or lie with their neck stretched out and elbows side apart — and they may become distressed if you try to interact with them.
 Check to see if their sides and tummy are moving in and out more noticeably and/or faster than usual and pay particular attention to their tongue and gums.
 If they’re an unusual colour, particularly if there is a blue or blue-purple tinge, contact your vet straight away.

 You might also be interested in:

-Treatment will depend on the diagnosis your vet makes for your dog’s breathing problems.
-Most breathing problems require admittance into the hospital until your dog’s breathing has significantly improved.
+Treatment will depend on nature of the symptoms and any diagnosis your vet makes for your dog’s breathing problems.
+Most cases will require hospital admittance until your dog’s breathing has significantly improved.